Girma Wolde-Giorgis: Experience in non-governmental offices

 Upon returning to Addis Ababa in 1990, he served as board member of the Ethiopian Red Cross Society and head of its International Logistics Department.

-He launched an environmental protection association called Lem Ethiopia in March 1992 and has severed as its vice president.
+He launched an environmental protection association called Lem Ethiopia in March 1992 and has served as its vice president.

 Two days before Ethiopian Christmas, on 5 January 2014 he made a clear statement on Ethiopia TV, calling for pacification between Ethiopia and Eritrea, calling it his last personal task and fight.
 He is coordinating from his office a group of people trying to launch peace talks, after fifteen years of disagreements, culminating in the Eritrean–Ethiopian War of 1998–2000.

 Official biography

 Indian author Sivakumar K.P. has produced the official biography of Girma Wolde Giorgis.
 The book, Under the Shade of a Gaashe, was released on 15 July 2015 at the official residence of the former president.
 Micro Business College is the publisher of the Ethiopian edition.
 The author acknowledges the role of Abera Tilahun, founder and president of Micros Business College in Ambo in introducing him to the former president and financing the publishing of the book.